mkinderwater/mk-piclock/pinouts.md

 - Confirm pin 1 orientation on the Raspberry Pi header.
 - Confirm every module shares Raspberry Pi ground.
 - Confirm the OLED VCC wire is on 3.3 V, not a GPIO.
-- Confirm the touch sensor VCC wire is on 3.3 V.
+- Confirm the touch sensor VCC wire is on 3.3 V, physical pin 17.
+- Confirm amplifier SD / EN is connected to GPIO22, physical pin 15.
+- Confirm amplifier DIN is connected to GPIO21, physical pin 40, and is not tied to 3.3 V.
 - Confirm the speaker connects to `SPK+` and `SPK-`, not ground.
 - Check for solder bridges before applying power.
 - Enable SPI and the MAX98357A overlay before starting the services.